sergio-sastre/AndroidUiTestingUtils/README.md

 [<img align="left" width="100" src="https://user-images.githubusercontent.com/6097181/192350235-b3b5dc63-e7e7-48da-bdb6-851a130aaf8d.png">](https://screenshotbot.io)

-By using Screenshotbot instead of the in-build record/verify modes provided by most screenshot libraries, you'll give your colleages a better developer experience, since they will not be required to manually record screenshots after every run, instead getting notifications on their Pull Requests.
+By using Screenshotbot instead of the in-build record/verify modes provided by most screenshot libraries, you'll give your colleaguesa better developer experience, since they will not be required to manually record screenshots after every run, instead getting notifications on their Pull Requests.
 <br clear="left"/>